muditgarg48/gesture_based_device_control/README.md

     "{name of virtual env}/Scripts/activate"
     ```

-###### Note: The quotation marks (" ") are necessary because the command is running the virtual environment activatation script in another folder directly without traversing to it.
+###### Note: The quotation marks (" ") are necessary because the command is running the virtual environment activation script in another folder directly without traversing to it.

 7. Once the virtual environment is created and activated, it installs all the dependencies for the project using Pip and _requirements.txt_ using:
     ```
     pip install -r requirements.txt
     ```

-8. Once all the steps are completed, the script adds the project's virtual environment in the list of compatible kernels for the main Jupyter notebook to use.
+8. Once all the steps are completed, the script adds the project's virtual environment in the list of compatible kernels for the main Jupyter Notebook to use.

 ###### Note:

 * The virtual environment is only activated for the duration of the script to install the dependencies.
-Please reactivate the virtual environment using the aforementioned command (also mentioned at the end of execution of this script) if you intend to run the project through the terminal.
+Please reactivate the virtual environment using the aforementioned command (also mentioned at the end of the execution of this script) if you intend to run the project through the terminal.
-* Remember to change the kernel for the Jupyter notebook to the project's virtual environment.
+* Remember to change the kernel for the Jupyter Notebook to the project's virtual environment.
 The option is available at the top right corner for Visual Studio Code once you open the notebook.

 #### project_integrity_check.py